Emergency Plan

 Flooding

-Moorland/forest fires
+Moorland/forest fire

 If you notice a fire please ring 999 immediately and then leave the area as quickly as you can.
-If you have a vehicle in the vicinity, move it out of the way as soon as possible.
+If you have

 Heavy snow